Trace formulas in higher dimensions: Koplienko trace formula for self-adjoint operators

 \end{lma}

-In the second order trace formula, just like in the first order one, the divided difference holds significant importance.
-Recall the definition of the divided difference from Section \ref{Sec2}.
-Below, we outline several useful properties of the divided difference for functions $f\in\RRn$.
+In the second order trace formula, as in the first order case, the divided difference plays a central role.
+Recall the definition of the divided difference from Subsection \ref{Div-Sec}.
+Below we outline several useful properties of the divided difference for functions in $\RRn$.

 \begin{lma}{\normalfont\cite[Lemmas 4.1, 4.2]{Sk15}} Let $\phi\in\RRn.$ In that case, the following are true. \begin{enumerate}[{\normalfont(i)}] \item For $\mu_{0},\ldots,\mu_{k}\in\R$, we have

 \item For $\eta_{0},\eta_{1},\mu_{0}, \mu_{1}\in\R$, we have